 It was another great week for Sam Hinkie, the former 76ers general manager who devised the franchise's "Tank, Then Crank" strategy - well, at least the first part - but didn't stick around for the second act after a ritual deveining by owner Josh Harris.

 A rather remarkable thing happened on Jan.
 23, 1973, in old Chicago Stadium when the NBA held an All-Star Game and one of the teams failed to score 100 points.
 In fact, the West squad didn't even score 90 that day, losing 104-84 despite possessing a starting lineup of Wilt Chamberlain, Jerry West, Sidney Wicks, Spencer Haywood, and Tiny Archibald.

-- Poll Who is your favorite Eleven?
-(664 votes)
+- Poll Who is most likely to be traded?
+(4780 votes)

-Bob Ford is an award-winning sports columnist for the Inquirer.
+Bob Ford is an award-winning sports columnist for the Inquirer and Daily News.
 He is a four-time Pennsylvania Sportswriter of the Year, as selected by the National Sportscasters and Sportswriters Association.
 His work has been cited numerous times by Associated Press Sports Editors judges, and he won an Eclipse Award for outstanding coverage of horse racing.
 Prior to becoming a columnist at the Inquirer, Ford was the 76ers beat writer for six seasons and then a general assignment feature writer with a specialty in Olympic sports.
 In 1995, he was designated a fellow of the Knight Center for Specialized Journalism.
 Ford has written sports in the Philadelphia area since 1981, when he served as the Phillies beat writer and later as a general sports columnist for the Delaware County Daily Times.